 THE IDEAL WITHDRAWAL RATE SHOULD BE BASED ON TWO FIGURES

 2) The S&P 500 dividend yield.
-The current S&P 500 dividend yield is roughly 2%.
+The current S&P 500 dividend yield is roughly 2% in 2015.
 Dividend yields can rise when dividend payout ratios increase or the market tanks.
 If what you are mainly focused on is income, then withdrawing at the rate of the market’s entire dividend yield will mean that you will never touch your principal.
 Your principal might collapse, as many portfolios did between 2008-2010, but your portfolio will never be further reduced by your own doing.
 If you look at the historical chart, you can see how a 4% withdrawal rate made sense in the 1970s, 80s, and early 90s, but not now.
 Not even close.
 If you are a reader not from America, choose your own market’s dividend yield instead.

 The two figures are at very similar levels as you can tell.
 When the stock market dividend yield yields more than a 10-year US treasury bond yield, it’s generally a good sign to invest in equities.
 Equities not only provides you a higher income, equities also gives you a greater chance of making more money on your principal.
 If you are an early retiree looking to tap your IRA penalty-free, I wrote about Rule 72(t) and creating a perpetual income stream.